Elliptic fibrations on covers of the elliptic modular surface of level 5: Conic bundles on

-The key result we use is that on a rational elliptic surface, every conic bundle has at least one reducible fiber.
-Further, any reducible fiber must be of type $A_n$ or $D_m$, as shown in Figure \ref{RES_conic_reducible_fibers}, see e.g. \cite{GS}.
-As $R_{5,5}$ (and in fact any extremal rational elliptic surface) has only finitely many curves of negative self-intersection, one simply must find all possible $A_n$ and $D_m$ configurations among them.
+\proof {\bf Step 1: classification of the reducible fibers.} Every conic bundle has at least one reducible fiber, so in order to classify the conic bundles it suffices to find all the possible reducible fibers.
+The components of the reducible fibers are negative curves.
+As $R_{5,5}$ (and in fact any extremal rational elliptic surface, see \cite[VIII.1.2]{Mi}) has only finitely many curves of negative self-intersection, one simply must find all possible $A_n$ and $D_m$ (for $m \ge 3$) configurations among the curves with negative self intersection.